Homemade Caesar Salad Dressing Without Anchovies Recipe

 Oil incorporated into the dressing

-I recommend using a rasp-style grater here to get very fine shavings of parmesan that will essentially dissolve into your homemade Caesar dressing without anchovies.
+I recommend using a rasp-style grater here to get very fine shavings of parmesan that will essentially dissolve into your homemade Caesar dressing.
 And finish it with a number of generous grinds of black pepper.

 Adding the parmesan and pepper